Same Station Exits

 Between 0 and 2 minutes

 This could happen if you immedately discover that there is disruption, or if the display on the gate says that you do not have enough credit to complete your intended journey and you decide to exit again to top-up.
 The maximum fare will remain deducted and this will not count towards the daily cap.
 However, if you re-enter (after topping up for instance) within 45 minutes the original maximum fare is refunded and a new journey is started.
-The touch out must be at a ticket gate (ie you had to touch out to open the gate).
 The new journey can be at the same station or at another one, but you cannot use a bus or tram to get between the stations.
-This is probably only useful in Central London.
+Using a different station is probably only useful in Central London.